-The course is offered by the Faculty of Medicine, Nursing and Health Sciences.
+The course is offered by the College of Nursing and Health Sciences.

 The Graduate Certificate in Palliative Care articulates with the Graduate Diploma in Palliative Care, Graduate Diploma in Palliative Care in Aged Care, Master of Palliative Care and Master of Palliative Care in Aged Care.
 The sequentially developed topics allow progression through the awards.